Chinese massage therapists near you

-How can Chinese massage nourish your soul?
+How can Chinese massage nourish you?

 Tui Na, meaning to ‘push’ and ‘grasp,’ is a popular form of Chinese massage that uses rhythmic compression techniques along the energy channels of the body, or ‘meridians,’ to ease muscle tension and lubricate the joints.
 This is done to promote balance and harmony in the body.